 Regarding defensible space, keep in mind that Wildfire Partners does have a grant funding available to assist with the cost of forestry work for properties new to our program.
 Once you receive your report, check your Financial Award Deadline on the front page.
 Call to get bids from the list of approved forestry contractors.
 Email the bid to firstname.lastname@example.org to get approval and schedule the work.
 We even have a program for those with limited fixed incomes to provide extra financial assistance.
 If you don’t qualify for our grant funding, consider using community resources.
 Contact your local fire protection district.
 Maybe your neighborhood can organize a Community Work Day similar to Saws and Slaws.
 Many hands make light work is especially true when it comes to fire mitigation.
 We hosted a Community Work Day at our home in Nederland and it was amazing to see the amount of work a group of people could accomplish in four hours.
 The cost?
 Hosting a potluck barbecue for the people who helped us out.

 Maybe it’s just procrastination.
 We’ve had a pretty good monsoon season this year with a lot of precipitation.
 It’s easy to say, “Oh, there won’t be any fires this year, I can wait awhile to tackle my mitigation projects.”
 Keep in mind, that it only takes a couple of weeks of dry, hot weather to ramp up fire danger again.
 Some of the county’s worst fires have occurred late in the season.
-Fourmile Canyon in September, and Calwood and Lefthand Canyon Fires last October.
+Fourmile Canyon in September, Calwood and Lefthand Canyon Fires in October, and of course Marshall Fire in late December.
 Think about the emotional and financial cost of losing your home.
-We’ve all been through an extremely stressful year and a half.
-Imagine being homeless having lost your life’s belongings.
-What about the cost of finding a new place to live?
-The pandemic has caused housing costs to rise at an extreme rate.
 Isn’t the time and money spent on wildfire mitigation worth it, when you consider the consequences?

 On a more pragmatic basis, when you get certified, you’ll receive both a Wildfire Partners yard sign and a certificate.
 A yard sign posted at the junction of your driveway and the main road signifies that your home has been adequately mitigated so that it is safe for firefighters to defend it.
 This is especially important when you have a longer driveway where the house is out of sight from the main road.
 Firefighters quickly access neighborhoods to determine which homes can safely be defended, at times using a stoplight system.
 Long ago, I heard an interview on National Public Radio (NPR) with a firefighter who discussed how they “triage” neighborhoods when fighting fires.